nmoschkin/dtlib/README.md

 * Note, running the examples **will** require you to run Visual Studio as Administrator.

-## Temporarily Out Of Service Libraries

-### __DTMath__

-DTMath is an extended miscellaneous mathemetics library, including working with polar coordinates and an extensive color space math calculation library.
-This module is a bit outdated and some parts that were unfinished will probably never be finished or will be done a different way, so components may be added or removed from this library, in the near future.

-### __DTExtended__

-DTExtended is a collection of advanced modules including __UnitConverter__ and __BinarySearcher__.
-This project is actually do for an intense overhaul as many of its features have become obsoleted or outdated, as well.

 ## Important Namespaces and Classes
 **[Visit the Wiki](https://github.com/nmoschkin/dtlib/wiki)**